 As experienced recruiters, we know that you don’t just have a passion for your job, you’re ambitious to take steps along your career path to challenge yourself.
 We know that you’re keen to learn new skills because you know that it will help you to become better practitioners.
 And this is where we thrive; we do what we can to support our social workers at every stage of their career, from the moment they graduate through to the day that they decide to retire.

 With that in mind, we want to shine a light on how varied a career in social work can be.
 It excites us that there are so many opportunities to continually push yourself, and we’re proud to be by your side as you take that journey.

 Newly Qualified Social Workers (NQSW)

 For the first few years of your social work career, you will be officially classed as an NQSW.
 This means that you’ll be provided with additional training and development opportunities.
-Within your first twelve months, you’ll be expected to participate in the Assessed and Supported Year in Employment (ASYE) - which is a twelve-month programme of support and assessment coordinated by your employer.
+Within your first twelve months, you may participate in the Assessed and Supported Year in Employment (ASYE) - which is a twelve-month programme of support and assessment coordinated by your employer.

 During the year, you’ll be continually assessed against the Professional Capabilities Framework (PCF).
 Once you’ve passed the assessments, you’ll be provided with a Fitness to Practice certificate which will confirm that you meet a national set of standards.

 Once you’ve completed your AYSE and you have gained a few years’ experience, you can start to see new opportunities opening.
 You may consider whether you want to move into a more specific role, and this is where you can begin directing your professional opportunities in different directions.